Edictum

 )

-# Build agent -- contracts enforced on every tool call
+# Build agent -- rulesets enforced on every tool call

 agent = create_react_agent(model=ChatOpenAI(model="gpt-4o"), tools=tool_node)